Share:

 A Black Spot Under The Toenail: What Is It?

-Under normal circumstances, our toenails are a glassy, somewhat opaque colour.
+Healthy toenails have a glassy, somewhat opaque appearance.
 The protective proteins of our toenails, called alpha-keratin, create this consistency.
 Together with the skin below it, healthy toenails should be pink.
-Sometimes, however, our toenails change colour.
+Sometimes, however, our toenails change colour and turn into black toenails.
 But why?

 • A subungual hematoma is the most common cause of a black spot under your toenail.
-Trauma, whether acute or chronic, causes a black spot under your toenail.
+Trauma, whether acute or chronic, causes bruising that creates the black colour.
 Instances like running with ill-fitting footwear, stubbing a toe, or dropping an item on your toe are common culprits.
 Due to its length and weight-bearing role, your big toe is the most common toenail for a subungual hematoma.
 Your toenail may fall off entirely, or you may experience a small black spot.
 If the latter, you can trim off the black area as your nail grows out.

 • You may associate a fungal infection with discolouration of the toenail.
 Although usually a yellow-green, your toenail may also turn black.

-• In rare cases, ingrown toenails can be the culprit for a black toenail.
-An ingrown toenail causing a black toenail is usually related to a complication of a previous toenail treatment.
+• In rare cases, ingrown toenails can cause a black toenail.
+This is usually related to a complication of a previous toenail treatment.

-• B12 deficiency: B12 keeps your nails strong and healthy.
-A lack of B12 may result in a blackish tint.
+• B12 deficiency.
+B12 keeps your nails strong and healthy and a lack of it can result in a blackish tint.

 • Linear melanonychia can cause black and brown lines that run either with your toenail or horizontally across your toenail.

-If you have doubts about the black spot under your toenail, book an appointment with a chiropodist for the next steps and a diagnosis.
+If you have concerns about the black spot under your toenail, book an appointment with a Toronto chiropodist.

 If your toenail isn’t damaged or at risk of falling off, the most effective action is to let the toenail grow out.
-Expect to wait between 6-9 months to allow your toenail to grow out thoroughly and to be able to trim the black area away.
+Expect to wait between 6-9 months, sometimes even up to 18, to allow your toenail to grow out thoroughly and to be able to trim the black area away.

-If your toenail dies and falls off, you should cover any exposed parts of the nail bed for 7-10 days.
+If your toenail falls off, you should cover any exposed parts of the nail bed for 7-10 days.
 Coat the area with a non-stick bandage and wait for the skin underneath to harden.
-Once the skin hardens, you can leave the nail and allow it to grow back or use an artificial nail to improve aesthetics.
+Once the skin hardens, you can leave the nail and allow it to grow back.

 Ointments and creams are usually effective and can help treat fungal infections.
 You can also use a prescription antifungal treatment for severe cases of toenail infections.